Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-04-Dmitri-Bilenkin-Where-Two-Paths-Cross.md

 ---
-title: "7/9 | Dmitri Bilenkin - Where Two Paths Cross"
+title: "Review 7/9 | Dmitri Bilenkin - Where Two Paths Cross"
 tags: The Big Book of Science Fiction, Jeff Vandermeer, Ann Vandermeer, short story, novelette, science fiction, 1933-1987, 1972
 ---
 # Plot: 7/9.
 It's a fiery confrontation between two species meeting for the first time.
 As usual, humanity who were less powerful yet more intelligent discovered the blind spots of the enemy and thus won the day.
 The principle used here was simple but classical yet I indeed failed to guess it out.